chemitree/game-audio-ambience-engineering-guide/docs/01-why-ambience-loops-click.md

 ## Summary

-This guide explains why ambience and ambient sound loops used as background environmental audio in games can produce audible clicks when they repeat.
+Ambience loops used in real-time game audio can produce audible clicks when loop boundaries are not properly aligned.

-In real-time game engines such as Unity, Unreal, FMOD, and Wwise, seamless or loopable audio must transition cleanly at the loop boundary.
-Even small waveform discontinuities or loudness mismatches can generate transient spikes that become noticeable during long gameplay sessions.

-Topics covered:

-- causes of clicks in ambience and ambient audio loops
-- waveform discontinuities at loop seams
-- transient artifacts near loop boundaries
-- loudness mismatch between start and end points
-- practical techniques for creating seamless, loopable ambience
-- stability considerations for long-duration runtime playback
+This guide covers the main causes of loop clicks, including waveform discontinuity, transient artifacts, and loudness mismatch, along with practical design principles.

 ## Introduction